Digital Security (SEC)

 Academic programmes and courses

 We offer Master projects in cyber security for students in the Information Security Master Program.
-Our staff teaches various information security topics for bachelor and master students at the Department of Informatics, mainly in the Information Security program option (part of the Programming and System Architecture master program).
+Our staff teaches various information security topics for bachelor and master students at the Department of Informatics, mainly in the Information Security master program.
 Here is an overview of all courses offered by SEC staff: